falstro/joqe/README.md

 the second element modulo 2 equals zero (i.e. is even).
 Note how `.` refers to the root array in the first instance and to the sub-array in the second instance.
-To refer to the context object in the filter expression use `//`.
-The context reference is never implied, and to use a named path rooted in the context node you'll need to use `//` as well, e.g. `//.meta`, for example:
+To refer to the context object in the filter expression use `/`.
+The context reference is never implied, and to use a named path rooted in the context node you'll need to use `/` as well, e.g. `/meta`, for example:

+    results[id = /meta.main]

+The contexts are stacked, access contexts up the stack by repeating `/`.
+For example

-    results[id = //.meta.main]
+    results[id = /meta.main]::{id, name, //meta["request-id"]}

+Would use the result object as an intermediate object for constructing the output, while referring the `meta["request-id"]` from the outer object.

 Descendant
 ----------